zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [APZ 144.6] (#apz144 .6) {#apz144 .6 .ref .apz} "Does anyone have the terminal
-Reviews of questions or not hyperthermia, what do you understand, know the meanings Doubt” means knowing self-self-self-self-knowing and knowing the altruism and knowing the meaning of this world By knowing the purpose of knowing the meaning of the world and making a decision Ready.
+Reviews of questions or not hyperthermia, what do you understand, know the meanings Doubt" means knowing self-self-self-self-knowing and knowing the altruism and knowing the meaning of this world By knowing the purpose of knowing the meaning of the world and making a decision Ready.
 Will dispel doubt. is the disposer and the dismantling.
 Complete To fade away.
 So the Buddha prophesed on that soil.